electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/technology/tpms/_index.md

 ---
 title: Tire Pressure Monitoring System TPMS
 linktitle: TPMS
-description: Audi e-tron have two different TPMS systemt to choose from.
+description: Audi e-tron has two different TPMS systems to choose from.
 weight: 8
 ---

-Audi e-tron is equiped with indirect TPMS system.
+Audi e-tron is equipped with an indirect TPMS system as standard.
 This means it uses the ABS sensor to detect if there are wheels with low pressure compared to the others.

 ### Direct TPMS

-With direct TPMS there is a air pressure sensor in each tire that communicate with the car.
-THis measure the temprature and pressure for each wheel and present this in the MMI.
+With direct TPMS there is an air pressure sensor in each tire that communicates with the car.
+This measures the temperature  and pressure for each wheel and presents this in the MMI.

+Below you see how MMI indicates that the left front tire has much lower pressure than other wheels.

 ![Tire Pressure Measure System](tpms1.jpg "Tire pressure measure system")